History Lives Here Like No Other in the U.P.

 Upper Peninsula Veterans Memorial

-Located at the top of Pine Mountain, at the base of the ski jump, this memorial represents all 15 counties of the U.P. as well as recognizing in granite the eras of Vietnam, Lebannon Granada, the Golf Wars, Korea, and WWI and WWII.
+Located at the top of Pine Mountain, at the base of the ski jump, this memorial represents all 15 counties of the U.P. as well as recognizing in granite the eras of Vietnam, Lebannon Granada, the Gulf Wars, Korea, and WWI and WWII.
 At the base of each granite marker are pavers containing names of those whose memory is honored and shared.

 105 O Dill Road